There are many causes for abdominal pain, such as:

 - Miscarriage or ectopic pregnancy

 - Volvulus—a twisting of the large intestine around itself

 - Hirschsprung disease

-You will be asked for details about your pain.
-You will also be asked about other problems you may be having.
-A health history will be taken.
-You will be asked about any medicines you’ve taken.
+The doctor will ask about your symptoms and health history.
+You will be asked about your pain.
 A physical exam will be done.
 This will involve checking the pelvis and rectum.
-You may also have:

 - Blood tests